MK12step/MK12step/addict.md

 ### The only requirement for membership is a desire to stop addictive sexual behavior.
 There are no fees or dues.

-### We practice strict anonymity and confidentiality, so that our meetings are a safe place for all of us.
+### We practice <a href="https://saa-recovery.org/am-i-a-sex-addict/understanding-anonymity/"> strict anonymity</a> and confidentiality, so that our meetings are a safe place for all of us.
 Who we meet or what is said in a meeting is considered as confidential.